 Each spouse or partner hires a lawyer trained in collaborative law and they proceed through four way meetings to identify problems, explore options and negotiate solutions.
 If necessary, the clients and lawyers work with trained professionals in other disciplines, such as

 The heart of collaborative practice is to offer the clients the support, protection and guidance of their own lawyers without the necessity or threat of court.
 Each client works with a lawyer to negotiate for what matters most to them.
 The clients with their lawyers together evaluate options and make decisions for the long-term.

 The divorce process does not have to be a miserable experience.
-Contact Iacono Law Office by calling 914-961-0565 or 845-225-0824 or email the office to schedule a consultation.
-Located in Bronxville and Carmel, Attorney Joan Iacono serves Westchester, Putnam, Dutchess and Orange Counties of New York.
+Contact Iacono Law Office by calling 914-961-0565 or email the office to schedule a consultation.
+Located in Bronxville, Attorney Joan Iacono serves Westchester, Putnam, Dutchess and Orange Counties of New York.

 "Discourage litigation, point out to your neighbor how the nominal winner is often the real loser - in fees, expense and waste of time."

 Abraham Lincoln, 1850